alinex/node-validator/doc/alternatives/joi.md

 The following table shows all Joi features and the identical or nearest way to reach the same using alinex-validator.

+> The code examples are only pseudo code to make it shorter

 | Joi V 10.6.0 | Alinex |
 | --- | ------ |
 | option: `abortEarly` (true) | true |